 XCH4NGE currently only supports GBP UK bank transfers (via Faster Payments).

-GBP payments between UK accounts utilising Faster Payments means that most transactions shouldn’t take longer than 5-10 minutes.
+GBP payments between UK accounts utilising Faster Payments means that most transactions shouldn’t take longer than 5-10 minutes (usually a lot faster).

 XCH4NGE’s closest competitor is LocalBitcoins

 Localbitcoins is a popular and well-recommended P2P platform which allows you to buy and sell Bitcoin (BTC) with whatever payment method you want (in-person or online).

 Although it is cheaper than XCH4NGE, you will need to verify your identity (which usually requires sending them a picture of yourself and an ID) with most people you deal with on LocalBitcoins.

 This sucks, as it does add time/effort to the process (unless you buy/sell to the same person).
 It also represents a security concern, as you’re giving sensitive ID documents over to people who might not handle it incorrectly or maliciously.

 Looking for the best UK options?

 Check out my post about the 5 best ways to buy bitcoin (BTC) in the UK.